 Your Path to Treatment

 Typical treatment plans begin with a combination of psychotherapy (or telepsychiatry) and medication management.
-However, if a patient isn’t finding relief after trying two or more medications, their provider may suggest alternative treatment plans such as transcranial magnetic stimulation or esketamine nasal spray.
+However, if a patient isn’t finding relief after trying two or more medications, their provider may suggest treatment plans such as Transcranial Magnetic Stimulation or Spravato (Eketamine) nasal spray.

 However, all treatment plans are customized to each individual patient.
 Our talented team of clinicians and support staff is dedicated to working with patients collaboratively to find a treatment plan that works for them.
 Our goal is to help patients find relief in a way that feels like them.